APM-Reports/lead-data-analysis/README.md

-## TITLE TK Data Analysis
+## Buried Lead
 Story: LINKTK<br>
 Reporter: Lauren Rosenthal, <lrosenthal@apmreports.org><br>
 Data Reporter: Will Craft, <wcraft@apmreports.org>

 Any questions about the data should be directed to Will Craft.

 ## What's Here?
 APM Reports analyzed thousands of individual lead tests and hundreds of system-wide lead levels from two sources to investigate the impact of relying on first-liter sampling in lead regulations.
 We gathered state-wide sampling data in Michigan and sampling data from 650 homes in Chicago, IL and found that lead levels are sometimes two to three times higher when water from within the lead service line is tested.